 4. Review Your Cell Phone Services

-If you’re currently using one of the Big Four cell phone carriers, consider switching to one of these smaller alternatives that use the same towers:
+If you’re currently using one of the major cell phone carriers, consider switching to one of these smaller alternatives that use the same towers:

 - Verizon: Visible, Total Wireless or Xfinity Mobile

 - AT&T: Cricket Wireless, h2o Wireless or Consumer Cellular

 - T-Mobile: Metro by T-Mobile, Mint Mobile or Republic Wireless

 - Sprint: Boost Mobile, Tello Mobile or Twigby

 (Editor’s Note: Service on Sprint-related providers may change soon because of the company’s merger with T-Mobile.)

 5. Shop for Cheaper Internet Services

 When it comes to your internet service, there are two options for cutting costs:

 - Switch to a provider with better rates